Purpose of BA thesis

 - BA theses must be submitted three weeks before their defence at the very latest.
 Supervisors may further specify a submission deadline to their students.
 The failure to submit the thesis on time may lead to the postponement of its defence.

-- BA theses are submitted in 2 spiral-bound copies and in electronic form through the Information system (SIS).
+- BA theses are submitted in electronic form through the Information system (SIS).
 Download the thesis manual.

 - Supervisors are responsible for admitting their students to the defence.
 If the submitted thesis is unfinished or if it has serious faults (including formal ones, such as the quality or style of bibliographical references, language standard of the text including spelling and misprints, or the absence of a Czech/English summary), supervisors must not recommend it for the defence or must order the student to correct the formal faults as soon as possible.

 - Submitted and defended theses are stored in UK Digital repository.

 Selection of opponent